AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025380381

 Abstract

-The repair of large segmental bone defects has always been a great challenge in clinical practice, and the stress-shielding is one of its core challenges.
-Here, based on the morphological similarity between natural trees and bone trabeculae, tree-like fractal biomimetic scaffolds were created.
-To optimize the synergy between high yield strength and low elastic modulus of the scaffold, the PSO-BP-NSGA Ⅲ integrated algorithm was employed.
-SLM 3D printing using Ti6Al4V and testing were conducted, and the test values were compared with those of the integrated algorithm.
-The tree-like fractal scaffold has the characteristic of radial gradient distribution of porosity similar to natural bone.
-The scaffolds can achieve effective synergy between yield strength and effective Young's modulus, such as the 2nd-order fractal scaffold, which has significant characteristics of high yield strength and low Young's modulus.
-The 2nd-order fractal scaffold exhibits favorable fluid flow gradient and permeability, with a comprehensive permeability of 3.13 × 10⁻⁸ m².
-The relative errors between the test and predicted values of yield strength and Young's modulus are 0.83% and 7.93% respectively, indicating that the PSO-BP-NSGA Ⅲ integrated algorithm has good predictive ability.
-This study proposes a novel design framework by combining bionics with the integrated algorithm.
+The repair of large segmental bone defects has always been a significant challenge in clinical practice, with stress shielding being one of the key issues.
+Here, tree-like fractal biomimetic scaffolds were created based on the morphological similarity between natural trees and bone trabeculae.
+To optimize the balance between high yield strength and low elastic modulus of the scaffold, an integrated particle swarm optimization-backpropagation-non-dominated sorting genetic algorithm III (PSO-BP-NSGA III) was employed.
+The scaffolds were fabricated using selective laser melting three-dimensional printing with Ti6Al4V, and their mechanical performance was experimentally evaluated and compared with the algorithm’s predictions.
+The tree-like fractal scaffold exhibited a radial gradient in porosity, similar to that of natural bone.
+The second-order fractal scaffold achieved an effective synergy between yield strength and Young’s modulus, demonstrating high yield strength and low Young’s modulus.
+Additionally, it showed a favorable fluid flow gradient and permeability, with a comprehensive permeability of 3.13 × 10−8 m2.
+The relative errors between the test and predicted values of yield strength and Young’s modulus were 0.83% and 7.93% respectively, indicating that the PSO-BP-NSGA III integrated algorithm has good predictive ability.
+These findings establish a validated bionic design framework that integrates advanced optimization algorithms to guide the development of bone tissue engineering scaffolds.

 Keywords